bwhittakerb/truth-and-reconciliation-commission-of-canada_honouring-the-truth-reconciling-for-the-future/sourcefiles/Appendices.md

 What is needed is a commitment to never again allow such a travesty of justice and transgression against equality to occur.
 It begins with officially recognizing the rights and cultures of First Nations, Métis and Inuit peoples by signing the UN Declaration on the Rights of Indigenous Peoples.

-But reconciliation also means that, as a Parliament and as a country, we must take action to address the terrible inequality faced by First Nations, Métis and Inuit
+But reconciliation also means that, as a Parliament and as a country, we must take action to address the terrible inequality faced by First Nations, Métis and Inuit communities.

-Appendix 4 • 377

-378 • Truth & Reconciliation Commission

-communities.
 We can start by restoring the nation-to-nation relationship between the Government of Canada and First Nations, Métis and the Inuit.
 Even as we speak here today, thousands of Aboriginal children are without proper schools or clean water, adequate food, their own bed, good health care, safety, comfort, land and rights.

 We can no longer throw up our hands and say, “There’s nothing we can do.”
 Taking responsibility and working toward reconciliation means saying, “We must act together to resolve this.”